lndymrwn/responsiveWebsite/README.md

 # responsiveWebsite

-## Building a responsive website from scratch with HTML & CSS.
+## Building a responsive website from scratch with HTML & SCSS.